Welcome from the Chair

 The Division of Exercise of Physiology at the West Virginia University School of Medicine has 16 full time faculty and other affiliated faculty who are engaged in interdisciplinary studies that span molecular, cellular, systems and behavioral sciences, with strong emphases in muscle biology, cardiovascular biology, respiratory biology, biomechanics, and metabolic diseases.
 If you would like to study Exercise Physiology in a nationally prominent program, then Exercise Physiology at West Virginia University School of Medicine is the place for you!

 We appreciate the time you have taken to visit our Website and hope that you will contact us with questions you may have about undergraduate training, or training in our masters or doctoral training programs or opportunities in research.
 There are outstanding opportunities for training in Exercise Physiology at West Virginia University School of Medicine, leading to challenging and rewarding careers in fitness, rehabilitation, research or teaching, or it may also provide you the best opportunity for acceptance into medical school, physical therapy, physicians assistance program or some other professional school.
 We look forward to hearing from you!

-Professor and Chair of Exercise Physiology
+Associate Professor and Interim Chair of Exercise Physiology